 Top 3 Cleaning Products To Avoid And How To Make Them Yourself

 1. Dryer sheets and fabric softener.

-You would be amazed how well this all-natural alternative is!
+You will be amazed at how well this all-natural alternative is!

-Plus you buy them once, instead of buying those toxin filled dryer sheets and fabric softners every single month!
+Plus you buy them once, instead of buying those toxin-filled dryer sheets and fabric softeners every single month!

 Lavender essential oil is my favorite scent to use on wool dryer balls that actually seems to please the whole family.

 We all want to stay healthy during our pregnancy and any time really but using antibacterial cleaners with harsh chemicals in them kills the good bacteria, the bad bacteria, and can increase the likelihood of creating superbugs.
 (Germs resistant to our antibacterial cleaners.)

 Fill a large spray bottle with 1/2 vinegar and 1/2 water.
 Then add in: